France rejects 'optional' US digital tax proposal

 In a letter addressed Thursday to the Organization for Economic Cooperation and Development, US Treasury Secretary Steven Mnuchin reiterated support for ongoing talks on a deal that is to be finalised by June, but also made new propositions that unsettled trade partners.

-The notion of a "safe harbor regime" that Mnuchin presents as a solution to US concerns includes the principle of "optionality" which Le Maire said would not work.
+The notion of a "safe harbor regime" that Mnuchin presents as a solution to US concerns includes the principle of "optionality" which Le Maire, however, said would not work.

 "Frankly, I do not believe in the US proposal for an optional solution, where companies choose freely to be taxed or not," Le Maire told an audience in Paris.